James Durrell Greene: Service in the American Civil War

 On 23 July 1860, Greene joined the 5th Massachusetts Militia Regiment, being its Lieutenant Colonel when the civil war began.
 On June 26, 1861, he was transferred to the 17th US Infantry Regiment.
 He was stationed at Ft.
 Preble, while the rest of his regiment fought in early battles in the East.
-In late June, 1863, Greene finally took command of the 17th Infantry.
+In late June 1863, Greene finally took command of the 17th Infantry.
 During the Battle of Gettysburg, Greene commanded the unit during heavy fighting in the Wheatfield, where the regiment lost 25 killed and 125 wounded.
 A monument to the 17th Infantry Regiment, inscribed with Greene's name, was erected on the site.
 Following the Battle of Chickamauga, on September 20, 1863, Greene was promoted to full colonel and transferred to the 6th US Infantry.
 On 13 April 1865, Colonel James D. Greene was promoted to Brevet Brigadier General.
 Greene resigned his commission on 25 June 1867, after nearly 7 years of service.

 Later life

 After resigning his commission in 1867, Greene continued inventing service rifles.
-Greene became a member of Grand Army of the Republic Post #11 in Charlestown, MA.
-On March 21, 1902, Greene died and was buried in Ypsilanti, MI.
+Greene became a member of Grand Army of the Republic Post #11 in Charlestown, Massachusetts.
+On March 21, 1902, Greene died and was buried in Ypsilanti, Michigan.